 At expansion joints in PPCB superstructures, beam ends shall be sealed [CMB IM 570], and the designer shall note the requirement on the plans.
 The ends shall be sealed in the fabrication yard and again in the field when the beam seats are sealed [BDM 6.5.4.1.2].
+BSB SS 4542 to 4548 and 4542-BTCDE to 4548-BTCDE detail the concrete sealer limits.

-For all A-D standard beams and for all BTB-BTE standard beams with spans up to and including 120 feet use one steel diaphragm at midspan.
+For all-A-D standard beams and for all BTB-BTE standard beams with spans up to and including 120 feet use one steel diaphragm at midspan.
 For BTD and BTE standard beams with spans greater than 120 feet, two diaphragms are required at 20 feet on each side of the center of the beam.
 For skews of 7.5 degrees or less the diaphragms are to be skewed; for larger skews, diaphragms are to be perpendicular to the beams and staggered as shown on the standard sheets.
 At any location below a longitudinal bridge deck construction joint, the bolts for a steel intermediate diaphragm shall not be tightened until stage two of the bridge deck has been placed.